rubberduck-vba/.github/profile/README.md

 <a name="legal-en"></a>

 <small>
-©️ <strong>Copyright 2026 Rubberduck VBA Software Solutions Inc.</strong> (incorporation pending)<br/>
+©️ <strong>Copyright 2026 9562-7303 Québec inc.</strong>
-“Rubberduck” and “rubberduck-vba” are trademarks whose rights are claimed, exercised, and actively protected by <em>Rubberduck VBA Software Solutions Inc.</em> (applications pending).
+“Rubberduck” and “rubberduck-vba” are trademarks whose rights are claimed, exercised, and actively protected by <em>9562-7303 Québec inc.</em> (applications pending).
 </small>

 <br/>